maintenance

 1. Turn machine OFF

-2. Press and hold 1-Cup while pressing POWER
+2. Hold 1-Cup while pressing POWER

-4. Press 1-Cup or 2-Cup to start the cycle
+4. Press 1-Cup or 2-Cup to start

 Oracle / Oracle Touch: